 Cost of systems sales includes amortization and impairment of capitalized software expenditures, royalties, and the cost of third-party hardware and software.
-The decrease in expense for the three- and nine-month periods was primarily a result of reduced amortization of capitalized software costs, and was partially offset by the increase in sales of third-party hardware.
+The decrease in expense for the three-month period was primarily a result of the reduction in sales of third-party hardware as well as the reduction in amortization of capitalized software costs.

 The cost of professional services includes compensation and benefits for personnel and related expenses.
-The increase in expense for the three- and nine-month periods from the prior comparable periods is primarily due to an increase in personnel costs associated with the acquisition of Opportune IT in September 2016.
+The increase in expense for the three-month period from the prior comparable period is primarily due to the decrease in professional services related to SaaS and term licenses, for which costs are deferred and amortized ratably over the life of the client, as well as the increase in amortization of deferred implementation costs as a result of cancellations by a few customers of our Looking Glass® Financial ManagementTM solution.